chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/index.md

     ----

-    A gold tile is a game mechanic where points spent and earned are increased.
+    A gold tile is a game mechanic where tickets spent and points earned are increased.

     ----